 During 2013, we modified our computation of Adjusted EBITDA Excluding Infrequent Items to exclude amortization of capitalized software development costs from the amortization amount we add to net income in this calculation.
 We made that change because amortization of capitalized software development costs is derived from expenditures that are part of our core operating activities related to the development and release of our products.
-We have recomputed Adjusted EBITDA Excluding Infrequent Items for the 2013 quarter from amounts previously reported for that period to exclude amortization of capitalized software development costs.
-This change resulted in Adjusted EBITDA Excluding Infrequent Items for the 2013 quarter being \$34,000 less than the amount we previously reported for that period.
+We have recomputed Adjusted EBITDA Excluding Infrequent Items for the 2013 quarter and the 2013 six months from amounts previously reported for that period to exclude amortization of capitalized software development costs.
+This change resulted in Adjusted EBITDA Excluding Infrequent Items for the 2013 quarter and the 2013 six months being \$189,000 and \$369,000 less, respectively, than the amount we previously reported for that period.